Skip to Content

 Buttery and made moist thanks to a secret ingredient, these oat scones are a Scottish-ish riff on everyone’s favorite breakfast treat.

-homemade oat scones on a white surface with a spoonful of raspberry jam
+homemade oat scones served with jam

 Homemade Scones Don’t Say “I Love You”...